-Shonen manga is written for teenage boys but is still popular with all readers.
+Shonen is written for teenage boys but is still popular with all readers.
 The story often focuses on a young boy who has a certain goal in mind, and to accomplish it, he goes on an epic journey full of friendships, fighting, and emotional hardship.
 The shonen genre uses comedy, action, and adventure to teach young people about important morals and values.
 Many shonen contain many volumes, so readers actually grow up along with these stories.
 Some popular shonen titles include Naruto, One Piece, and Black Clover.

 The most popular seinen manga are Tokyo Ghoul, Monster, and Parasyte.

 This genre is mainly for younger girls.
 However, contrary to popular belief, this genre is not solely focused on romance.
 It explores many topics relevant to a young girl’s life.
 The main topic is the relationships between people as friends, partners, and more.